Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 C. SLA
 D. MSA

 An acceptable use policy (AUP) informs users of company expectations when they use computer systems and networks, and it defines acceptable rules of behavior.
 A non-disclosure agreement (NDA) ensures that individuals do not share proprietary data with others.
 A service level agreement (SLA) is an agreement between a company and a vendor that stipulates performance expectations, such as minimum uptime and maximum downtime levels.
-A master
+A master services agreement (MSA) provides general terms and conditions for a vendor relationship.

+4 C is correct
+Nelson is reviewing the types of information maintained by his organization.
+He discovers that a server contains sensitive product plans that have not been shared widely.
+What term best describes this information?
+A. Intellectual property
+B. Financial information
+C. Trade secrets
+D. Legal information

+The information is definitely intellectual property, but it is also a trade secret, which is a specific type of intellectual property.
+Since trade secret is a more specific answer, it is the better choice.

+9 B and E are correct
+Homer called the help desk complaining his computer is giving random errors.
+Cybersecurity professionals suspect his system is infected with malware and decide to use digital forensic methods to acquire data on his system.
+Which of the following should be collected before turning the system off?
+(Choose TWO.)
+A. Image of disk
+B. RAM
+C. OS
+D. ROM
+E. Cache

+RAM and cache are the most violatile of the items listed and should be colelcted before the system is turned of